Top 29 Data Engineer Interview Questions And Answers

 Big Data’s four V.

-The four V’s of Big Data are:
+Answer: The four V’s of Big Data are:

 • The second V is the Variety of various forms of Big Data, be it within images, log files, media files, and voice recordings.

 • The third V is the Volume of the data.
-It could be in the number of users, the number of tables, size of data, or the number of records.
+It could be in the number of users, the number of tables, the size of data, or the number of records.

 Q #6) How is structured data different from unstructured data?

-Answer: The below table explain the differences:
+Answer: The table below explains the differences:

 Structured DataUnstructured Data